 While he studied the menu, we stepped outside, bending an ear for the chirps and twitters overhead, and catching our breath as the sun peeked over the horizon.
-Sending gold and amber rays across the water, it illuminated each nearby island, one after another.
-With the night fading, a colony of fruit bats suddenly appeared above - like Halloween witches on their broomsticks - coming home to rest in the treetops.
+Sending gold and amber rays across the water, it illuminated each nearby island, one after another. appeared above - like Halloween witches on their broomsticks - coming home to rest in the treetops.
 Circling overhead, their five-foot wing spans catching the updrafts, they plopped down on the top-most branches, squawking and arguing.